|

 As we passed Seven Stones light ship the wind went up and down and changed direction.
 It made a good sail drill for new owner.

-His friend steered while new owner did fordeck under my direction.
-Four hours close reaching under MPG(light genoa) main, missen staysail, and missen.
-It was right up at the limit of MPG and missen staysail, smooth sea neutral helm doing a solid 7 1/2 kts, fantastic!.
+His friend steered while new owner did foredeck under my direction.
+Four hours close reaching under MPG(light genoa) main, mizzen staysail, and mizzen.
+It was right up at the limit of MPG and mizzen staysail, smooth sea neutral helm doing a solid 7 1/2 kts, fantastic!.

 New owner is a good seaman, builder of dinghies and an electronic specialist.